Benefits derived from volunteering for the IFoA can include opportunities to:

 ... a sense of contributing something that makes a difference outside my day ...

 gaining a sense of belonging to a community ...

 ... putting back into the profession what it gave me.

 In addition to the opportunities to develop personal and professional skills, volunteering can, in some instances, provide you with access to training

 All our volunteers who offer to speak at our conferences are invited to participate in presentation skills training and are given the opportunity to receive valuable feedback on their skills.

 Visit the volunteer vacancies page to express your interest in a current vacancy.

 You might also like

-Debbie will respond to your email within three working days and often sooner.
+The Engagement team will respond to your email within three working days and often sooner.

 This practical course is aimed at actuaries at any stage of their career who want to develop their own growth mindset and apply it to their work setting and personal or professional lifelong learning.
 The content of the course builds on the lecture given by Dr Helen Wright on Growth Mindset as part of the President’s 2021 Lecture series, and will be delivered over a period of 2 months, from mid-October to early December.